francotaind/Diet-Designer/README.md

 # DietDesigner

-NutriPlanner is a web application designed to help users create personalized meal plans, get recipe ideas, and access nutritional facts based on various ingredients.
-Built using Django for the backend and HTML/CSS/JavaScript for the frontend, NutriPlanner aims to promote healthy eating and simplify meal planning.
+DietDesigner is a web application designed to help users create personalized meal plans, get recipe ideas, and access nutritional facts based on various ingredients.
+Built using Django for the backend and HTML/CSS/JavaScript for the frontend, DietDesigner aims to promote healthy eating and simplify meal planning.

 ## Table of Contents
 - [Features](#features)